wjzhengsh/blockchain/howto/peer_operate_icp.md

 - The `MSPDir:` is the fully qualified path to your admin MSP, for example: `/Users/chandra/fabric-ca-client/peer-admin/msp`

-- The `AnchorPeers:` field is the peer that your organization selects to be the lead peer for inter organization communication by gossip.
+- The `AnchorPeers:` field is the peer that your organization selects to be the lead peer for inter-organization communication by gossip.
 This is used for features such as private data or service discovery; however, private data and service discovery are not currently supported by the peer Helm chart, although the field is still required.
 The `Host` and `Port` values are available in the {{site.data.keyword.cloud_notm}} Private peer Helm Release page under the Notes section `#1.
 Get the application URL by running these commands`.
 The output will be similar to:

 ```
 http://9.30.250.70:30481